Carybdea: Geographic range

-Most species of Carybdea are found in warm waters around the world.
-The species Carybdea marsupialis is the only box jellyfish found in the Mediterranean Sea and is often found living within kelp beds.
-C. marsupialis are often found close to the sea floor.
-The species Carybdea branchi, which is also known as the South African Box Jellyfish, is found in areas spanning from Namibia to South Africa.
-This species lives near the surface but can swim down to at least 115 feet deep.
-There are some species that are more widespread such as the species Carybdea sivickisi.
+Some species are widespread such as the species Carybdea sivickisi.
 This species can be found in temperate, tropical, and subtropical locations during the warmer months of the year for mating.
 More specifically, Carybdea sivickisi are commonly found in warm waters of the Western Pacific Ocean ranging from Japan to New Zealand.
-Another common species known as the Carybdea rastoni is known to inhabit warm shallow waters.
+Carybdea rastoni, another common species, is known to inhabit warm shallow waters.
 It is commonly found in the warm waters of Hawaii, Australia, Japan, and the Philippines.
 Carybdea swim to deeper waters in search of food.

 Life cycle

 The life cycle of a box jellyfish consists first of sexual reproduction through a medusa (adult jellyfish) releasing sperm or eggs into the open water to fertilize the egg.
 The fertilized egg will then form into a planula (jellyfish larvae) that will travel around until it colonizes on the seafloor.
 At this stage, it will attach to coral or rock and develop into a polyp.
 There are two ways that a polyp can produce the medusa.
 The polyp can go through an asexual reproduction process called budding, where the jellyfish will make small clone growths that separate and develop into a medusa, or the original polyp can develop into the medusa.
 These jellyfish live for about one year.

 A study conducted in 2005 reveals an additional stage that the species Carybdea marsupialis carries out.
 I. Straehler-Pohl and G. Jarms describe the second type of metamorphosis that results in a regenerative remnant.
 This medusa form is thought to be from strobilation known from scyphozoa.
 The results of this study show that nearly 45% of the C. marsupialis studied had this regenerative remnant and those that did had a higher rate of asexual propagation.

 In 2014, researchers investigated the increase in the density of the C. marsupialis species.
 The study concluded that the proliferation could be from a couple of factors such as climate change, food availability, and overfishing.
 Another possible component is the man-made structures such as docks, marinas, and breakwaters that allow for more planula settlement and asexual reproduction of the polyp stage.